-The Superintendent shall prepare Parent Request and MOU forms, and requirements regarding the provision of behavioral health services and the procedures to be utilized with respect thereto in the school setting.
+The Superintendent or his designee shall prepare Parent Request and MOU forms, and requirements regarding the provision of behavioral health services and the procedures to be utilized with respect thereto in the school setting.
+He shall also have the right to approve or disapprove the principal's determination of frequency, duration, schedule and location of Services based upon School Board needs and upon time and space limitations related to facility capacity and student educational needs.